-All outcomes will be based on the written material and verbal statements presented to the Board.
+All outcomes will be based on the case packet materials and verbal statements presented to the Board.

 Previous disciplinary action taken against a responsible responding student or student organization may be considered by the Board solely in the determination of a sanction once a determination of responsibility has been made.
 The responding student or student organization may voluntarily discuss details of their prior disciplinary history with the Board.
-Aside from this instance, the Board is not permitted knowledge of any such history until a finding of responsibility has been reached.
+Aside from this instance, the Board will not be provided information regarding any such history until a finding of responsibility has been reached.

-The Board's student chairperson will prepare a brief written summary and rationale to accompany the outcome determination.
-This will be made available for review, upon request, to the responding student or student organization after the outcome has been determined.
+The Board's chairperson will prepare a brief written summary and rationale to accompany the outcome determination.
+This will be made available for review, upon request, to the responding student or student organization after the outcome has been determined and delivered to the responding student or student organization.

-Although the College cannot compel the reporting party, the responding student or student organization, witnesses, or support person(s) to keep the case confidential, they are requested to refrain from sharing details of the proceedings to protect the integrity of the process and the privacy of those involved.
+The responding student or student organization, witnesses, or support person(s) should keep the case confidential and are requested to refrain from sharing details of the proceedings to protect the integrity of the process and the privacy of those involved.